At a glance

 Many of the breeds we know and love today are the result of spontaneous mutations.
 The Devon and Cornish Rex, Scottish Fold, Sphynx, while other breeds are man-made such as the Havana, the Australian Mist, the Ocicat.
 It, therefore, seems likely that mutations have occurred in the previous 10,000 years since man domesticated cat (or did the cat domesticate man?) resulting in the many different cat types and breeds we see today.

-If we stopped selectively breeding cats, they would eventually revert to their wild type, which is the tabby pattern.
+If we stopped selectively breeding cats, they would eventually revert to their wild type, which is the tabby pattern with a short coat.

 Sometimes moggies are used in breeding programmes to increase the genetic pool or introduce a specific trait.
 Allowable outcrosses include American Curl, Devon Rex, La Perm, Munchkin.
 This list may vary from country to country and breed to breed.

 Some believed moggy comes from the name mongrel, but it is generally accepted that the name originates from Margaret or Maggie, a term used to describe a dishevelled old woman.